loosechippings/vega-kibana-examples/README.md

 `docker run -d --rm --name kibana --net elastic -p 5601:5601 kibana:7.0.1`

 Create a new Vega visualisation in Kibana and copy-paste in the example code.
+Set the time picker to 'This month'.